Detroit Diesel DD13 — 12.8L Inline-6

 FA-4 vs CK-4

 This causes more confusion than any other DD13 maintenance topic.
-Here's the straight answer.
+The answer depends on the engine generation.

 Detroit Spec